petazeta/youronlineshop/server/_context__dbmanager/README.txt

 - Move folder inside move_to_client to the client folder
 - Move folder inside move_to_layouts to the layouts folder
 - Then restart the program.
 You will get a prompt showing the host address for accessing this extension.
+- You can also check the file services.json for configuration settings.